Eyasdm/tic-tac-toe/README.md

 ## Features
 - Two-player local gameplay (X vs O)
-- Win / draw detection and visual highlight for winning line
+- Win / draw detection and visual highlight for the winning line
 - Reset / New Game button to restart the board
 - Responsive layout for mobile, tablet, and desktop
 - Clean, minimal UI and accessible button targets